emartech/suite-js-sdk/README.md

 ### Prerequisites

-The koa bodyparser module should be installed and in use **before** the use of the koaMiddleware.
+The koa bodyparser module should be installed and in use **between** the two authentication middlewares.

     npm install koa-bodyparser -S